namese1994/99tech_code_test/src/problem2/SOLUTION.md

 > **Why necessary?**
 > Enables secure, scalable, and efficient routing to microservices, while supporting WebSocket upgrades for real-time streams.
+> ALB and EKS Ingress are deployed Multi-AZ by default, ensuring zero single points of failure

 ---